-AIHT Education is currently offering programs through hybrid teaching methods due to global COVID-19 pandemic.
+AIHT Education offering programs through hybrid teaching methods.
 Under the hybrid teaching method, courses are offered both online and in-person.
 The school will communicate in advance as to which portion of the program will be covered online or in-person.